dnsimple/dnsimple-java/README.md

 }
 ```

-The user agent value will be prepended to additional user-agent information that is set by default in this library.
+The user agent value will be prepended to additional user-agent information set by default in this library.
 While it is not strictly necessary to set the user agent, it is often helpful for the team at DNSimple when debugging, so please consider setting it.

 ### List request options

-For endpoints that support it, you can set options to filter, limit and sort the results that the API produces thanks to the `ListOptions` class.
+For endpoints that support it, you can set options to filter, limit, and sort the results that the API produces thanks to the `ListOptions` class.

 ```java
 package myapp;